Pink-Crab/WPDB-Table-Builder/README.md

 ## Why? ##
 For those of you who have used DB_Delta to create tables in WordPress, to say its a bit fussy, is an understatement.

-The PinkCrab Table_Builder module, makes creating you tables much easier as you have more expressive chainable API to define the schema, which can be passed to builder to create the table.
+The PinkCrab Table_Builder module, makes creating you tables much easier as you have more expressive fluent API to define the schema, which can be passed to builder to create the table.

 Out of the box, this package comes with the DB_Delta builder only, but thanks to the SQL_Builder interface, other table formats can be created easily.